B-cell prolymphocytic leukemia: Classification

 It is categorized as a lymphoproliferative disorder due to the excessive production of lymphocytes, in B-PLL there is excess production of B-prolymphocytes by the bone marrow.
 These immature lymphocytes are not normally found in the blood; part of their maturation process is being programmed to produce antibodies against foreign material prior to their departure from the bone marrow.
-In B-PLL, malignant B-prolymphocytes disrupt the adaptive capabilities of the immune system due to the lack of mature B-lymphocytes.

 It has been suggested that some cases may represent a variant of mantle cell lymphoma.

 Signs and symptoms

 This type of leukemia is characterized by: